jbcodeforce/aws-studies/docs/data/index.md

 ### Other capabilities

-With Aurora global database, one primary region is used for write and then up to 5 read only regions with replica lag up to 1 s.
+With Aurora Global Database, one primary region is used for write and then up to 5 read only regions with replica lag up to 1 s.
 Promoting another region (for disaster recovery) has an RTO of < 1 minute

 * Serverless: automated database instantiation with auto scaling based on actual usage.
 This is a good approach for infrequent or impredictable usage.
 * Multi-master, to protect on write node failure.
 Every node supports read and write operations.
 The client has multiple DB connection definitions for failover.